mrVectorz/snips/ocp/log_forwarding.md

 Notice that the only defined `host` are the newly added.

-- Validate if only certain application logs can be forwarded to non-default endpoint This require setting this operator in an unManaged state (which is also unsupported) First edit the ClusterLogging instance ressource:
+#### Validating if only certain application logs can be forwarded to non-default endpoint
+This require setting this operator in an unManaged state (which is also unsupported) First edit the ClusterLogging instance ressource:
 `oc edit -n openshift-logging ClusterLogging instance`